panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 * The strict equality operator `==`
 * `Object.is()` function

-When comparing objects using any of these, the comparison evaluates to `true` only if the compared values point to *the same object instance*.
+When comparing objects using any of the above, the comparison evaluates to `true` only if the compared values reference *the same object instance*.
 This is *the referential equality*.

-Let's define 2 objects `hero1` and `hero2`, and see the referential equality in practice:
+Let's define the objects `hero1` and `hero2`, and see the referential equality in practice:

 ```javascript
 const hero1 = {